CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

    ![](Images/L1-S2.png)

-1. Verify that the Azure Open AI and Azure Database for PostgreSQL flexible server have been created.
-Select the PostgreSQL Flexible Server instance.
+1. Verify that the Azure OpenAI and Azure Database for PostgreSQL Flexible Server resources have been created.
+Then, select the PostgreSQL Flexible Server instance.

    ![](Images/L1-S3.png)